Approved by the Executive Board July 14, 2016, Tab 12

-- The law library's mission and goals statement should identify its user groups and the levels of information service provided to each of them.
+- The law library's mission statement and its goals should identify its user groups and the levels of information service provided to each of them.

-- The library should provide personal reference and research assistance to its designated user groups in accordance with its written reference policies.
-Users should be able to request assistance in person, as well as by telephone, mail, email, and other standard means of communication and transmission of information appropriate for users.
+- The library should provide reference and research assistance to its designated user groups in accordance with its written reference policies.
+Users should be able to request assistance in person, as well as by telephone, mail, email and/or chat, and other technology appropriate for users.

 - The library should develop and make available written policies to ensure that the levels and types of services provided to its users are clearly understood by both library staff and users.
-Policies should cover reference/research assistance, circulation, use of in-house computers and online services, and services to off-site users.
-Policies which set out the types and scope of specific services, including reference assistance and user access to materials, should be posted on the library's website and readily available to in-house users.
+Policies should cover reference and research assistance, circulation, use of in-house computers and online services, and services to off-site users.
+Policies which set out the types and scope of specific services should be posted on the library's website and be readily available to in-house users.

 - The library should provide Internet access for its in-house users and should publicly display its policies concerning appropriate use of library computers and online resources.

 VII.
 Technical Services